 2. To provide excellent choral art to the public made accessible and enjoyable through education, contextualization, and translation.

 An older ensemble, the Sonoro Scandinavian Children’s Choir (SSCC), was formed in partnership with the Scandinavian Cultural Center at Pacific Lutheran University (PLU) in the spring of 2015 and was disbanded in 2017.
 The children’s choir had its inaugural performance at PLU for the arrival of King Harald V of Norway.
-The SSCC is comprised of girls and boys between the ages of 5-12 that are taught music in the five Nordic languages: Norwegian, Swedish, Danish, Finish, and Icelandic.
-The children’s choir participates in the women’s choir concerts and in various Nordic events throughout the Puget Sound.
+The SSCC was comprised of girls and boys between the ages of 5-12 that were taught music in the five Nordic languages: Norwegian, Swedish, Danish, Finish, and Icelandic.
+The children’s choir participated in the women’s choir concerts and in various Nordic events throughout the Puget Sound.
 We are currently re-imagining the children’s chorus and looking for a director to lead the relaunching.

 Both ensembles are conducted by artistic director and founder, Jeremy Shilley.
 Director Shilley emphasizes education in all of his work with the choirs of the Sonoro Choral Society.
 Through his vision, our organization is able to fulfill our core belief in the value of being equal parts artists and educators as we work to develop the knowledge and appreciation for great music, poetry, and composers within our organization and the general public.